 There are few things more frustrating than an internet connection that’s very slow.
 Thankfully, there’s a great deal you can do to troubleshoot the problem and speed up your connection.
 Here’s how to do it.

-The first thing you need to find out is whether the slow download speed is due to your broadband connection or your wireless network.
+First, you need to find out whether the slow download speed is due to your broadband connection or your wireless network.
 Since your wireless network is the bit over which you have control, you should check that first.
-In any case, optimising and fine tuning your home or office wifi will improve performance.
+In any case, optimizing and fine tuning your home or office wifi will improve performance.

 Firstly, look at where your router is situated.
 Ideally, it should be in the centre of your house, so that every room gets a good signal.
 It should be away from walls, the floor and the ceiling as much as possible.
 And keep it away from metal furniture, which will reflect radio waves rather than allow them to pass through.
 Modern routers support both 5GHz and 2.4GHz networks.
 The latter allows for faster speeds, but the former suffers from less interference from other devices like microwave ovens and cordless telephones.
 So connect to the 5GHz network on devices that support it.
 If you have devices that only support 2.4GHz, place your router away from appliances like a microwave or cordless phone.